Hiroki-Maeda/ninwavelets/README.md

 # Exsample
-It is similar to morlet wavelet, if you use default param.
+GMW is similar to morlet wavelet, if you use default param.

 ```
 morse = Morse(1000, gamma=3, beta=17.5)